J-1 Visa Field Representative Jobs

 Search Migrate Mate for J-1-aligned Field Representative roles

-Not every employer posting a Field Representative position understands J-1 host requirements.
+Not every employer posting a Field Representative position understands J-1 visa host requirements.
 Use Migrate Mate to find U.S. employers already familiar with exchange visitor programs, so your conversations start at the training plan stage rather than basic visa education.

 Negotiate the DS-7002 training plan before your start date